brookeknowles/global-chart-watchers/README.md

 Map:
 - hover over a country to see their singles charts (add album charts later)
 - click on several countries to see a breakdown comparison

-Backend:
-- instead of scraping data when endpoint is hit, maybe have a database that is only updated once a week or something
-- Should probs look into legality of web scraping lolz